Structured Uncertainty guided Clarification for LLM Agents: Uncertainty-Guided Reward Modeling

-Our objective is to teach the agent not only \emph{what} action to take but \emph{when} to act with confidence versus request clarification.
-We fine-tune the policy using \textbf{Group Relative Policy Optimization (GRPO)} \cite{shao2024deepseekmathpushinglimitsmathematical}, which samples multiple candidate actions per prompt, computes relative rewards, and updates the policy towards those exceeding the group mean—yielding a critic-free, memory-efficient variant of PPO that stabilizes optimization through implicit baselining and KL regularization.
-Our training data comes from the 9K examples in the \texttt{When2Call} \cite{ross-etal-2025-when2call} dataset.
-For each user prompt and its tool set, the agent may take exactly one of four actions: \texttt{AskQuestion}, \texttt{CallTool(parameters)}, \texttt{Decline}, or \texttt{DirectAnswer}.
-We prompt a base model to emit structured tags \texttt{<reason>…</reason>} \texttt{<answer>...</answer>}, and from that we compute scalar rewards.
+Beyond inference-time question selection, we demonstrate that structured uncertainty provides an effective training signal for learning when to act versus when to seek clarification.
+We construct a reward signal that penalizes premature tool calls when uncertainty is high while encouraging decisive action when parameters are well-constrained, explicitly training models to internalize the structured reasoning that SAGE-Agent performs at inference time.
+We fine-tune policies using Group Relative Policy Optimization (GRPO)\citep{shao2024deepseekmathpushinglimitsmathematical}, a critic-free variant of PPO that samples multiple candidates per prompt and updates toward those exceeding the group mean.
+Our training data comprises 9K examples from \texttt{When2Call} \citep{ross-etal-2025-when2call}, where for each prompt the model selects one of four actions: \texttt{AskQuestion}, \texttt{CallTool(parameters)}, \texttt{Decline}, or \texttt{DirectAnswer}.
+We prompt the base model to emit structured \texttt{<reason>…</reason>} \texttt{<answer>...</answer>} tags from which we compute scalar rewards using our uncertainty estimates.